![]() |

 Renee Gilbert, Ph.D.
 That's me.
 This is my private practice website where you'll find background information about me, my private psychotherapy practice in Bellevue, Washington, and listings of social skills, shyness, and relationship skills classes I teach through my practice and/or local educational facilities in the area.
 While dates and times are subject to change, current course listings classes include . . .

-Shy Parents, Shy Children: Parenting Workshop Stay tuned for online version of this training program
+Shy Parents, Shy Children: Parenting Workshop Stay tuned for online version of this and other programs

-Capture the Magic of the Holidays Fall 2008
+Capture the Magic of the Holidays December 2017

 Shake Your Shyness Classes & Workshops This is the direct link to shyness classes I (Renée Gilbert, Ph.D.) teach throughout the Seattle-Bellevue Metropolitan Area.
 Hit the "home" link and it will take you to the home page for reneegilbert.com which directs you to a broad range of classes I teach.